harbour/core/README.md

 # How to Build

-For all platforms you'll need:
+For all platforms you will need:

 * Supported ANSI C compiler
 * GNU Make (3.81 recommended, minimum 3.79 required, see also platform details)